drornir/website/dndev/content/posts/drafts/how-to-make-a-web-gui-by-a-backend-dev.md

 Why did this happen?
 It's just that they don't really want or have the time to start learning React, Redux and NextJS.
-They only kind of maybe have some basic knowledge about javascript.
+They only kind of, maybe, have some basic knowledge about javascript.
 And when they read online, you get one of two approaches:

 - Learn plain html/css/js and do string templating